Jeannie Balenger, MS, NCC, CRC

 Work and societal issues

-Chronic pain/illness
+Chronic pain/illness/disability

 Grief/loss